 Population health services have traditionally been administered telephonically.
 These services include case and disease management for health programs such as Diabetes, COPD, Heart Failure, Coronary Artery Disease and other chronic conditions.

-Optum’s Population Health Services have traditionally been 99% telephonic.
-These services include case and disease management health programs, such as Diabetes, COPD, Heart Failure, Coronary Artery Disease and other.
-As market and consumer needs evolve, pressure has mounted to augment our telephone-based service model with digital experiences for both consumers and clinical staff within Optum.
-The main challenge this product portfolio faced was in the definition phase of which requirements are desirable, feasible, and viable to stakeholders involved.
-The complexity of the health services, user interactions, and healthcare system in general made for an exciting service design challenge.
+As market, clinical, and consumer needs evolve, pressure has mounted to overhaul the telephone-based service model with digital experiences for both consumers and clinical users.
+The main challenge this product portfolio faced was in the definition phase of which requirements are desirable, feasible, and viable to all stakeholders involved.
+The complexity of the health services, user interactions, and healthcare system in general made for a robust design challenge.

 - Digital prototypes that set the vision for the service

 - Practical roadmap for the organization to take steps towards future-state